jirehhuang/bcb/README.md

 source("analyze_bda.R")
 ```

-`test_bda.R` creates folders `test_bda-{d, g}`, investigating 24000
+`test_bda.R` creates folders `test_bda-{d, g}` nested in a folder
-randomly generated scenarios for each distributional setting.
-In each
+`test_bda`, investigating 24000 randomly generated scenarios for each
-folder, an RDS file is compiled containing the simulation results.
-The
+distributional setting.
+In each folder, an RDS file is compiled
-script executed in about 167 days of single thread CPU time using the
+containing the simulation results.
+The script executed in about 167 days
-UCLA Hoffman2 computing cluster. `analyze_bda.R` creates the backdoor
+of single thread CPU time using the UCLA Hoffman2 computing cluster.
-adjustment coverage probabilities for the discrete
+`analyze_bda.R` creates the backdoor adjustment coverage probabilities
-(`bda_coverage-d.{eps, png}`) and Gaussian (`bda_coverage-g.{eps, png}`)
+for the discrete (`bda_coverage-d.{eps, png}`) and Gaussian
-simulations.
-The results are available at [\[Google
+(`bda_coverage-g.{eps, png}`) simulations.
+The results are available at
+[\[Google
 Drive\]](https://drive.google.com/drive/folders/1BvlbSjHGmVEo4wim4tHMzCj4fVBf2gOA).